chaitalisathe/FREEDOM/template_project/README.md

 **Or**

-*Open EDS shell and use following command to compile qsys and generate HDL*
+*Open EDS shell and use following commands to compile qsys and generate HDL*

 Go to main project directory where **computer_system.qsys** file is stored using cd command